-- Before the Seminar:

-- Check-in to the Canvas seminar site by January 4th.

-- o Complete and submit the professional questionnaire by January 6th

-- o Complete four (4) read-&-response modules with related on-line discussions in Canvas:

-- #1 due by January 6

-- #2 due by January 13

-- #3 due by January 20

-- #4 due by January 26

-- During the Seminar:

-- In-class writing task(s)

-- In-class teamwork deliverable(s)

-- o Friday and Saturday evenings: a 1-hour assignment each night

-- After the Seminar: an 800-1,000 word report, delivered hard copy, to xxx by February 28:

-- Students will be given direction regarding format and subject.

-- They will also be encouraged and have latitude to focus on areas where the seminar's learning objectives intersect with their own professional interests and circumstances.
+- During the Seminar: - In-class writing task(s) - In-class teamwork deliverable(s) - o Friday and Saturday evenings: possible brief assignment each night - After the Seminar: an 800-1,000 word report, due and delivered by March 25th: - Students will be given direction regarding format and subject. - They will also be encouraged, and have latitude, to focus on areas where the seminar's learning objectives intersect with their own professional interests and circumstances.